samuelsylvander/vadsbo_dimmerguiden/README.md

 - Code Consistancy.
 It is important to use the same technique thoughout the project.
 In some places you use form elements like in GetQuote.jsx and in some you use "Text" as in NewRoom.jsx.
 We should stick to how we do it in GetQuote.jsx

 #### 1. Home.jsx
-- Make Project Name required
+- X Make Project Name required

 #### 2. Sidebar.jsx
 - X The heading "Tillval" should only be visible if any options has been chosen.